sleekmason/Lilidog/README.md

 ﻿# Lilidog-Linux Based on Debian Buster (stable)
-## LXDE - Openbox Optimized - 64 bit version.<br/>
+## LXDE - Openbox - Fluxbox Combo Optimized - 64 bit version.<br/>

-Lilidog is a dark themed distro build based on LXDE and Openbox as the window manager.
+Lilidog is a dark themed distro build based on LXDE with either Openbox <br/> or Fluxbox as the window manager.
+Toggle freely between the two when in the default session. <br/>
+Either can be accessed separately through the Lightdm login screen, but no toggling in this case.

 Pretty much, Debian.
 With some of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize.